 Sites should have a program to ensure that flanges are made up properly.
 Proper makeup of every flange in a piping system is important for reliability.
-Proper makeup includes the use of the proper gasket and fastener (material, type, and size), proper positioning of the gasket, and proper torquing of the fasteners.
-The assurance program should include procedures for gasket and fastener selection and fastener torquing.
+Proper makeup includes the use of the proper gasket and stud (material, type, and size), proper positioning of the gasket, and proper tightening (e.g. torquing, tensioning, etc.) of the joint.
+The assurance program should include procedures for gasket and stud selection and assembly.
 ASME PCC-1 offers good guidance on the proper makeup of bolted flange joints.

 The program can incorporate varying degrees of sampling, visual inspection, field testing, and destructive testing of components.
 Gasket selection can usually be confirmed by visual examination of the gasket's color and markings on the OD surface.
 Spiral-wound gaskets should be marked and color-coded in accordance with ASME B16.20.
-Fasteners can be visually examined for proper stampings or markings and PMI tested in accordance with API 578.
+Studs can be visually examined for proper stampings or markings and PMI tested in accordance with API 578.

-Proper gasket positioning and torquing depend on the training and craftsmanship of the pipefitters making up the flanges.
-Gasket positioning can be checked visually.
-However, proper torquing is difficult to check, but any observed flange deformation can be a sign of improperly torqued fasteners.
+Proper gasket positioning and assembly depend on the training and craftsmanship of the pipefitters making up the flanges.
+Gasket positioning can be checked visually; however, proper assembly is difficult to check.
+Any observed flange deformation can be a sign of improper assembly.